 And you wouldn’t be the only one…

 Despite the impact having children has had on their ability to find or retain jobs, young mums reported that motherhood had equipped them with skills that are valuable to employers.
-Sixty per cent said their time management skills had improved since becoming a mother and 54% had gained better communication skills.
-Budgeting skills, people skills and motivation to work also improved.
+In fact, 60% said their time management skills had improved since becoming a mother and 54% had gained better communication skills.
+Budgeting skills, people skills, and motivation to work also improved.

 It’s no secret that motherhood is the biggest cause of the gender pay gap, either.
 This is mostly because mothers accept significant pay cuts in order to take on part-time roles as they are the primary caregiver, even though, let’s face it, they rarely stick to those hours and often go above and beyond.
 This is precisely why I stopped working part-time.
 I was getting paid for 20 hours but actually working 30-35 hours, all the while feeling like I had to prove to all my colleagues that I deserved my role, because I couldn’t always be at every event.

-Us mothers also bring to the workplace a wealth of experience and skills we’ve gained because of being a mum.
-Obviously, I can’t speak for all mums here, but most the ones I know, including myself, are:
+We mothers also bring to the workplace a wealth of experience and skills we’ve gained because of being a mum.
+Obviously, I can’t speak for all mums here, but most of the ones I know, including myself, are:

-- Can multi-task much more efficiently than the average man.
-Tell me which man you know can cook five dishes for three different dietary requirements whilst babysitting two kids, cleaning the house and updating social media.
+- Can multi-task.
+Tell me which man you know can cook five dishes for three different dietary requirements whilst babysitting two kids, cleaning the house, and updating social media?

 - Responsible.
 Is there any greater responsibility than nurturing and raising another life?

-So, the next time you come across the CV of a highly-skilled and qualified mother who’s returning to work, please consider the above when putting together an appropriate package, and at the very least, offer overtime opportunities.
-We bring a lot to the table and if you want us to stay on with you, continue adding value and helping your organisation grow, please make leaving our kids worth the while.
+So, the next time you come across the CV of a highly skilled and qualified mother who’s returning to work, please consider the above when putting together an appropriate package, and at the very least, offer overtime opportunities.
+We bring a lot to the table and if you want us to stay on with you, please make leaving our kids worth the while.